 Presence of mould or mildew in the bathroom, especially around the shower

 Water stains on the ceiling directly below the shower

 These are all tell-tale signs that there is a leak that needs to be fixed.
 This is when identification of the source becomes a priority.
 It could be a really straightforward issue, such as shower doors not being closed in the correct manner, so when you are looking for reasons for your leaking shower, it’s always best to start with the basics.

-Make sure that the shower doors are not closed incorrectly, or there is an ill-fitting shower curtain, as both of these can be the cause of water related problems.
+It's essential to make sure that your shower door is not closed incorrectly, or that there is an ill-fitting shower curtain or shower screen, as both of these can be the cause of water related problems.

 To check this:

 Splash water against the closed glass, or the drawn curtain, and check to see if any water shows up outside the shower.
 If your shower curtain is not doing the job it should, you may want to think about fitting a shower screen.